iNZightVIT/iNZightVIT-MAC-2.15/README.md

 iNZightVIT for MAC
 ==================

+__REDUNDANT: only here in case we need it again for some reason__.
+Check out [iNZightVIT/iNZightVIT-osx-installer](https://github.com/iNZightVIT/iNZightVIT-osx-installer).

 This version is build using older versions of packages, and is for users running OS X 10.6 or lower (although not guaranteed on lower versions).

 If you are running 10.9.2 (Mavericks), please use iNZightVIT-MAC from: